Kilcullen: Sport

-Kilcullen GAA is the local Gaelic Athletic Association club and Kilcullen AFC is the local soccer group.
-The GAA club adjoins, within the Kilcullen Community Centre Sports Complex, near the entrance to Castlemartin Estate, an all-weather pitch, and an 18-hole pitch-and-putt club (St. Brigids).
+Kilcullen GAA is the local Gaelic Athletic Association club, and Kilcullen AFC is the local soccer group.
+The GAA club adjoins the Kilcullen Community Centre Sports Complex, near the entrance to Castlemartin Estate, and includes an all-weather pitch and an 18-hole pitch-and-putt club (St. Brigids).
 On the opposite side of the town, opposite Hillcrest housing estate, is Kilcullen Tennis Club, in Logstown.

-There is also a successful badminton club in the area which has both junior and senior members competing in inter-county tournaments and competitions such as the Westside and the county championships.
-It has a fierce rivalry with Naas badminton club which it competed against.
+There is also a successful badminton club in the area, which has both junior and senior members competing in inter-county tournaments and competitions such as the Westside and the county championships.
+It has a fierce rivalry with Naas badminton club, which it competes against.

 There is a 4.1 km Sli na Slainte healthy walking route around the area, passing the graveyard, St. Bridget's Well, the bridge and Bishop Rogan's Park.

-Breeding and horses
+Horse Breeding

 Kilcullen is about 6 km from the Curragh, the centre of Ireland's horse racing industry and is home to the Aga Khan's horse breeding operation, the Gilltown Stud, and to stud and cattle breeding operations belonging to Tony O'Reilly and his wife.
 Horse riding is available, and horses can be stabled locally.

-River activities
+River Activities

-The area historically enjoyed a number of swimming locales in the Liffey (one at Carnalway, one in The Valley and one opposite Castlemartin House) and walking routes along its banks (at least one of which is a right-of-way), but access has become more difficult in recent years, and a bitter dispute over riverbank access took place at Carnalway from 2005 to 2007, featuring unauthorised construction of fencing and obstruction of rights of way.
+The area historically enjoyed a number of swimming locales in the Liffey (one at Carnalway, one in The Valley and one opposite Castlemartin House) and walking routes along its banks (at least one of which is a right-of-way).
+Still, access has become more difficult in recent years.
+A bitter dispute over riverbank access took place at Carnalway from 2005 to 2007, featuring unauthorised construction of fencing and obstruction of rights of way.

-The Liffey at Kilcullen is known for trout angling and the North Kildare TSAA manages fishing rights from Harristown through to the town centre.
+The Liffey at Kilcullen is known for trout angling, and the North Kildare TSAA manages fishing rights from Harristown through to the town centre.

 Kilcullen is also home to the oldest canoe club in the country.
 Established in 1957 by Paddy Maloney, it has been the home of Olympic and international kayak athletes.
 Kilcullen Canoe Club are the current holders of the Irish Marathon Canoeing Cup (aka the Riba De Sella Cup), as well as the Irish Junior Series Cup.
-On 27 July 2008, the club opened its new clubhouse, just over half a century since the club was started.
+On 27 July 2008, the club opened its new clubhouse, just over half a century after it was founded.
 It is dedicated to the memory of Pat Dunlea, who played a major role in the building and financing of the facility.
 It lies just upstream of The Bridge and actively encourages locals to get involved.